LordOfDragons/dragengine/README.md

     scons -c archive

 Clearing only removes files not directories.
-This is the default SCons behavior.
+This is the way SCons behaves.

 When running SCons as user it is recommended to use "prefix" parameter to define the installation directory otherwise installing files fails with permission